Definition: The polis (plural, poleis) was the ancient Greek city-state. The word politics comes from this Greek word.

 Pseudo-Aristotle [Economica I.2] defines the Greek polis as "an assemblage of houses, lands and property sufficient to enable the inhabitants to lead a civilized life" [Pounds].
 It was often a lowland, agricultural central area surrounded by protective hills.
 It may have started as numerous separate villages that banded together when its mass became large enough to be almost self-sustaining.

-Athens was the urban center of Attica; Thebes of Boeotia; Sparta of the southwestern Peloponnese, etc. Each of these 3 poleis was separate from the others.
-At least 343 poleis belonged, at some point, to the Delian League, according to Pounds.
-Hansen and Nielsen provide a list with member poleis from the regions of Lakonia, the Saronic Gulf, Euboia, the Aegean, Macedonia, Mygdonia, Bisaltia, Chalkidike, Thrace, Pontus, the Pronpontos, Lesbos, Aiolis, Ionia, Karia, Lykia, Rhodes, Pamphyli, Kilikia, and poleis from unlocated regions.
+The polis of Athens was the urban center of Attica; Thebes of Boeotia; Sparta of the southwestern Peloponnese, etc. At least 343 poleis belonged, at some point, to the Delian League, according to Pounds.
+Hansen and Nielsen provide a list with member poleis from the regions of Lakonia, the Saronic Gulf (to the west of Corinth), Euboia, the Aegean, Macedonia, Mygdonia, Bisaltia, Chalkidike, Thrace, Pontus, the Pronpontos, Lesbos, Aiolis, Ionia, Karia, Lykia, Rhodes, Pamphyli, Kilikia, and poleis from unlocated regions.

 It is common to consider the Greek polis ended at the Battle of Chaironeia, in 338 B.C, but An Inventory of Archaic and Classical Poleis argues that this is based on the assumption that the polis required autonomy and that was not the case.
 Citizens continued to run their city's business even into the Roman period.